 We have invested in leadership training for over a quarter of our solicitors to date.
 We chose Ingenium Training and Consultancy to provide this leadership programme in conjunction with the University of Limerick.
 Olivia Hayes, Smart Choice Project Lead at Ingenium, commented,

 The Smart Choice Leadership Programme simultaneously facilitates career planning for participants and successional planning for organisations.
-It provided the HOMS Solicitors participants with a rich and practical toolkit in leadership.”
+It provided the Holmes Solicitors participants with a rich and practical toolkit in leadership.”

 Developing a learning culture in your organisation